R005ter/fwp/YOUTUBE_PO_TOKEN_SETUP.md

 - Yes!
 Consider using a [PO Token Provider plugin](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide#po-token-provider-plugins) like `bgutil-ytdlp-pot-provider` to automate PO Token generation
 - This would require additional setup but eliminates manual extraction

-## Alternative: Use a PO Token Provider Plugin
+## Alternative: Use a PO Token Provider Plugin (Recommended)

+**This is the recommended approach** since manual PO Token extraction is unreliable due to YouTube's frequent API changes.

 For automated PO Token management, you can install a plugin like:
 - [bgutil-ytdlp-pot-provider](https://github.com/jim60105/bgutil-ytdlp-pot-provider-rs) - Automatically generates PO Tokens

 This would require modifying the deployment to install the plugin, but would eliminate the need for manual PO Token extraction.

+## Recommended: Use tv_embedded Client (No PO Token Required)

+**The easiest solution:** The app now uses `tv_embedded` client by default when cookies are available.
+This client:
+- ✅ Supports cookies
+- ✅ **Does NOT require a PO Token**
+- ✅ Works reliably without manual token extraction

+If downloads are working with `tv_embedded`, you don't need to set up a PO Token at all!